 Under a Charity Commission Uniting Direction this charitable company and the Trust property charity are united for registration and accounting purposes.
 This means the Trust property can be and is shown in the charitable company's accounts.
 The charitable company holds the assets of the Trust on trust for the Trust property charity.
-The assets of the Trust are largely the Synagogue property less a loan secured on the Synagogue property.
+The assets of the Trust are largely the Synagogue property.